 Trumbull home prices are not only among the most expensive in Connecticut, but Trumbull real estate also consistently ranks among the most expensive in America.

 Trumbull is a decidedly white-collar town, with fully 88.39% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Trumbull is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Trumbull who work in management occupations (15.43%), sales jobs (12.31%), and office and administrative support (9.77%).

 Also of interest is that Trumbull has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Trumbull is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Trumbull really has some of the features that families look for when choosing a good community to raise children.
 Is Trumbull perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

+Trumbull is a somewhat ethnically-diverse town.
 The people who call Trumbull home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trumbull residents report their race to be White, followed by Asian.
-Important ancestries of people in Trumbull include Irish, German, Polish, and English.
+Important ancestries of people in Trumbull include Irish, German, English, and Polish.

 The most common language spoken in Trumbull is English.
 Other important languages spoken here include Spanish and Italian.